hofmannj0n/Introduction-to-Quantitative-Finance-in-Python/README.md

    `streamlit run autoML.py`
    `streamlit run portfolio.py`

-5. explore ipynb's to further your understanding of qf
+5. explore the jupyter notebooks located in tutorials to further your understanding of qf